SyberKraken/Topology-editor/README.md

 ### Other known issues

+- Some complex overlapping may result in the overlapping areas not being removed.
+Most of the time, this can be fixed by modifying a border anywhere on the drawn polygon.

+- Putting a polygon inside a polygon that's inside a polygon, and so on, repeatedly will lead to inner polygons eventually disappearing.

 - Modifying a regular polygon so it intersects itself is bugged, the polygon will be removed if this happens.

 - Several polygons fully encircled by another polygon leads to the inner polygons not being able to have their borders modified outside the encircling polygon.